GOOCHLAND, VA (WWBT) - A New Zealand man shot while trying to break into a Goochland home in June 2018 has been indicted on four counts of child porn.

 The woman then shot Skinner twice in the neck.
 He tried running away, but collapsed in a neighbor's yard.

-Skinner was transported to VCU Medical Center where he stayed until Tuesday.
-He was then transported to the Henrico County Jail.
+Skinner was transported to VCU Medical Center before being transported to the Henrico County Jail.

 “These people are really willing to go to unimaginable lengths to get access to your kids,” said Katie Greer.
 “I’m not shocked, unfortunately.”